-In a disturbing interview, Shawcross describes details of some of his crimes while also vehemently refusing to talk about others.
-First released under the title Interview with a Serial Killer in 2008–the same year that Shawcross died in prison–the documentary is currently on Netflix and offers a rare glimpse into the mind of a brutal serial killer, even if that glimpse has to be filtered through fabrications and fantasies.
+Between 1988 and 1989, Arthur Shawcross killed at least 10 women in Rochester, New York, and they were not his first victims.
+In a disturbing interview, Shawcross details some of his crimes while vehemently refusing to discuss others.
+First released under the title Interview with a Serial Killer in 2008–the same year that Shawcross died in prison–the documentary is currently on Netflix and offers a rare glimpse into the mind of a brutal serial killer, even if that glimpse has been filtered through fabrications and fantasies.

 The first words that we hear Shawcross speak in the interview are, “People on the outside do not know what evil is.”